Click Here for Our Recommended Antivirus for Your Device

 What is Declaration of Independence?

-It is the document of the United States of America and in it was explained why the US colonies wanted to be free and independent states.
+It is the document of the United States of America, and it was explained why the US colonies wanted to be free and independent states.

-The document Declaration of Independence was signed after a month soon after the approval and was signed in the House of Pennsylvania.
+The Declaration of Independence was signed a month after the approval and signed in the House of Pennsylvania.

-Now, the original documents of the Declaration of Independence are currently kept in the National Archives museum hall, Washington DC.
+The original documents of the Declaration of Independence are currently kept in the National Archives Museum hall, Washington DC.

-Most of the things were included in the documents of the Declaration of Independence but it was not applicable to everyone.
-There were several reasons as to why the Declaration of Independence was designed like for the King, the Colonists, and also for the World.
+Most of the things were included in the documents of the Declaration of Independence, but it was not applicable to everyone.
+There were several reasons why the Declaration of Independence was designed, like for the King, the Colonists, and also for the World.

 Main Differences Between Articles of Confederation and Declaration of Independence

-1. There was no executive branch in the case of the Articles of Confederation whereas there was an executive branch in the case of the Declaration of Independence.
+1. There was no executive branch in the Articles of Confederation case, whereas there was an executive branch in the case of the Declaration of Independence.

-2. Delegates did not enjoy the power of enforcing the laws in the case of Articles of Confederation whereas in the case of the Declaration of Independence enforcing laws was exercised.
+2. Delegates did not enjoy the power of enforcing the laws in the Articles of Confederation case, whereas in the case of the Declaration of Independence, enforcing laws were exercised.

-3. Congress also could not raise an army in the case of Articles of Confederation whereas in the case of Declaration of Independence Congress had the power to raise an army.
+3. Congress also could not raise an army in the case of the Articles of Confederation, whereas in the case of the Declaration of Independence, Congress had the power to raise an army.

-4. In the case of Articles of Confederation Congress could regulate neither the interstate trade nor international trade but in the case of Declaration of Independence Congress had that power.
+4. In the case of the Articles of Confederation, Congress could regulate neither interstate trade nor international trade, but in the case of the Declaration of Independence, Congress had that power.

-6. Both the Articles of Confederation and Declaration of Independence was introduced by Congressional delegates.
+6. Both the Articles of Confederation and the Declaration of Independence were introduced by Congressional delegates.

 Difference Between Articles of Confederation and Declaration of Independence